yielda-game/yielda-game.github.io/_posts/2022-09-17-testnet-challenge.md

 Ready to have some fun and make come serious coin?
 Take the **ponziFarm Testnet Challenge!**

-Play any ponziFarm [testnet preview game](https://preview.ponzifarm.com) and win an income stream from the very next mainnet game!
+Play any ponziFarm [testnet preview game](https://preview.ponzifarm.com) and win an ETH, MATIC, or AVAX income stream from the very next mainnet game!

 Here's how it works: